Davide Scaramuzza

 After a postdoc at the GRASP Lab of the University of Pennsylvania,

-of micro drones in challenging real-world scenarios, such as remote inspection and search and rescue after natural disasters.
+for autonomous navigation of micro drones in challenging real-world scenarios, such as remote inspection and search and rescue after natural disasters.

 These scenarios raise fundamental research challenges, which are currently unsolved, but also touch him personally: he comes from the center of Italy, which is often affected by earthquakes (link).

-in GPS-denied environments ([Bloesch, ICRA'10]) and led to the development of the PX4 autopilot (developed by Lorenz Meier),
+and many drone companies) and led to the development of the PX4 autopilot (developed by Lorenz Meier and supported by Auterion),

 in GPS-denied environments ([Mohta, JFR'18]).
-In 2018, his team won the IROS 2018 Autonomous Drone Race (video, paper) and in 2019 it ranked second in the AlphaPilot Drone Racing world championship (video, paper).
+In 2018, his team won the IROS 2018 Autonomous Drone Race (video, paper) and,

 Davide Scaramuzza is recognized as a world expert in autonomous, vision-based drone navigation, visual odometry, and neuromorphic event cameras.